Wenqi-Zhong/FD-MSP/README.md

 # FD-MSP
-Feature Decoupling with Multi-Scale Prototype for Domain Adaptive Polyp Segmentation
+Feature Decoupling Network with Multi-Scale Prototypes for Domain-Adaptive Polyp Segmentation

 ## Overview
 FD-MSP is a domain adaptive segmentation framework for medical polyp segmentation.
 It combines feature decoupling strategies with multi-scale prototype learning to achieve robust cross-domain polyp detection and segmentation.